ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 The application developers don't need to adopt their application in order to communicate securly in the cluster, nor do they have to change their deployment configuration to enable the service mesh.

 This blogpost only highlighted a portion of the features of Istio.
-Security is only a part of the featureset.
+Security is only a part of the feature set.
 Istio also allows advanced traffic management, monitoring and logging.
 Maybe something for a future blogpost.